russellf9/factornine.co.uk/cv/builds/skills.md

 Adept with a variety of front-end languages and tools

-- Languages – JavaScript, ActionScript, Unix shell, HTML5, CSS3, and SASS
+- Languages – JavaScript, ActionScript, Bash, Unix shell, HTML5, CSS3, and SASS

-- Frameworks and platforms – AngularJS, Ionic Framework, Cordova, PhoneGap, Node.js, jQuery, PureMVC
+- Frameworks and platforms – AngularJS, Ionic Framework, Cordova, PhoneGap, Node.js, jQuery, PureMVC, Lodash

 - Databases - MySQL, Firebase

-- Development and testing – Webstorm, CLI, Git, MAMP, SVN, JSHint, Jasmine, Karma, and Protractor
+- Development and testing – Webstorm, Git, MAMP, SVN, JSHint, Jasmine, Karma, and Protractor

-- Build, test and package management – Grunt, Gulp, Bower, Homebrew, Ant and NPM
+- Build, test and package management – Grunt, Gulp, Bower, Yeoman, Homebrew, Ant and NPM

 ### Other competencies

 Experience with a variety of disciplines

-- Other languages familiar with - Flex, Java, Playframework, and Objective-C
+- Other languages familiar with - Flex, Java, MEAN, Playframework, and Objective-C

 - Animation tools - Greensock ( both AS3 and JS )